BPitts8019/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+> The Context API helps to solve the prop-drilling problem.
+When a piece of state is necessary for a deeply-nested component, each ancestor component must pass curry that piece of state through props so that the target component has access.
+As apps get larger, the spaghetti bowl of state variable in a component's props can get enormous and very difficult to follow.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+> * Actions are a tools used to effect a specific change in state.
+They always have a type and may have a payload (data used affect the state change).
+> * Reducers are functions that use the current state and an action to produce a version of state based on the given action's type.
+They may just return the current version of state, or return a new version of state with the expected modifications.
+> * The store is the object that contains an app's current state.
+It is called the 'single source of truth', because it is the only place where app components and functions may access an app's state data.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+> Application state is data that can used to control many different components within the application and is stored globally, so those components can gain access.
+Component state is used to control a single component and is stored within the component itself.
+Component state can be shared with children components via prop drilling.

+> It is best to use application state when an application has many components that need to access the same data like a theme.
+Component data is best used when a piece of data is controlled only by the component that owns it and is needed only by that component or very few of its children.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+> Redux-thunk is a middleware that extends the redux action flow.
+When an action creator is called, redux-thunk intercepts the process and determines the result of the action creator.
+If the result is a function, redux-thunk will call the function providing it 'dispatch' as an argument.
+This process extends our action creators by allowing them to be High-order functions (functions that return a function).
+As a result, they can dispatch multiple actions, perform some other processes and dispatch more actions, and even run asynchronous code like fetching data from an API.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+> When I learned about the Context API, my natural inclination was to build a global object to store the state of the application.
+Since Redux basically does the same thing and more, I would say Redux is my favorite.
+For smaller/simpler applications, I would probably still use the Context API though as Redux has a bit of extra boiler-plate work to get setup.

 ## Project Set Up